Realistic Dialogue: 16 Observations Writers Should Know About Real Life Talk

 8. Real People Cuss

 Some people are very sensitive to curse words, and I get it.
-But real people pepper curse words throughout their speech, and if you want to write realistically, you need to think seriously about interjecting an occasional D-word in your dialogue.
+But real people pepper curse words throughout their speech, and if you want to write realistically, you need to think seriously about interjecting an occasional cuss word in your dialogue if it fits the character and situation.

+Obviously, you'll want to be aware of genre and market if your characters use profanity.
+But sometimes bringing characters to life means showing their colorful language patterns that reflect their life experiences.

 9. Real People Speak in Tangents